-Aniridia is a congenial condition that caused the eye to be undeveloped.
+Aniridia is a congenial condition that causes the eye to be undeveloped.
 A gene responsible for eye development does not function correctly and interferes with the development of the iris in the early months of fetal life.
 The baby is born with eye problems that vary among individuals affected with this condition.
-Typically they will have very little iris (iris hypoplasia), and the tissue that is there will form a collar around the pupil of the eye, thus not constricting in bright light.
+Typically they will have very little iris (iris hypoplasia), and the tissue that is there will form a collar around the pupil of the eye, which prevents the eye from constricting in bright light.
 There are many variations of aniridia that range from mild to severe.
 Vision may be limited or greatly reduced, depending on what other conditions affect the eyes.

-This is a very rare disorder, occurring in 1 of 60,000-90,000 live births.
+This is a very rare disorder, occurring in one of 60,000-90,000 live births.
 Aniridia is inherited as a dominant gene, and therefore each child born to a parent with the condition will have a 50% chance of having the gene.
-The gene expression may vary, however, so that each family member may have a somewhat different type of disorder.
-It is bilateral, meaning that both eyes will be affected.
-In 85% of cases there will be a family history, but 15% of the time there will be a sporadic genetic change that causes the condition.
+Our program had been tracking aniridia among live births in select counties from 2005-2015.
+Minnesota no longer tracks this condition.

 - Aniridia Foundation International